ArturoHaru/aira-digital-assistant/README.md

 # aira-digital-assistant

 ## 🌟 Overview
-Aira is a digital assistant interface that uses local llm to talk to your Home Assistant installation.
+Aira is a digital assistant interface that uses local LLM to talk to your Home Assistant installation.
 It uses the Speaches service to transcribe and synthesize.

 ## ✨ Features